Buying guide · 2026

 Cons

-- Up to 3 weeks battery (typical use) — needs USB-C charging
+- Estimated up to 4 weeks battery (~4 hrs cooking/day), needs USB-C charging

 - Requires Wi-Fi for remote alerts (device-speaker beep works locally)